 Somehow St. Louis, Missouri has stayed under the radar with travelers outside the Midwest, but with the Gateway Arch earning a national park designation recently, it is finally getting the attention it deserves.
 And that’s just one noteworthy attraction the city has to offer.
 Two miles from the Arch is the most unique thing to do, the City Museum.
 It’s unlike anything you’ve encountered before, truly a one-of-a-kind experience.
 It is the ultimate playground for kids and adults alike and has everything from 10 story slides to buses hanging off rooftops.
 Meanwhile, the world-class St. Louis Zoo tops many “Best Zoos in America” lists and is embedded in Forest Park which rivals the famous Central Park.
 You will find four other cultural institutions such as the St. Louis Art Museum, Science Center, and History Museum, all within the park’s boundaries.
 In addition to stellar sites, St. Louis has a killer craft beer scene and an expanding restaurant community.
 The best part?
 Most of the major attractions are free or budget-friendly making St. Louis a hidden gem in the middle of the Heartland.

 What is your favorite Midwest US city and why?
 Please let me know in the comments.
-Be sure to come back for next week’s Most Beautiful Spots in the Midwest or subscribe and get it directly into your inbox.
+Read on for Most Beautiful Spots in the Midwest or subscribe and get new posts directly into your inbox.